francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ```
 % pyenv virtualenvwrapper
 ```
-The first time it runs for a given Python version, it will need to pull down a few pip packages.
+The first time Virtualenvwrapper runs for each Python version, it will need to pull down a few pip packages.

 In order to have access to the Virtualenvwrapper commands you will need to run this for each shell session.
-Go ahead and add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.
+Add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.

-## 4. Try it out!
+## 4. Try it out

-### Create a Virtual Environment With the Current Active Python Version
+### Create a virtual environment with the current active Python version
 Virtualenvwrapper's `mkvirtualenv` ("make virtual environment") command will use whichever Python version you have active, so it might help to check before usage:

 ```